Hermitian null loci: Preliminaries

 \subsection{Quasi-plurisubharmonic functions and Hermitian currents}

 Recall that an upper semi-continuous function $\f:X \rightarrow \mathbb{R}\cup\{-\infty\}$ is {\em quasi-plurisubharmonic} ({\em quasi-psh} for short) if it is locally described as the sum of a plurisubharmonic (psh) function and a smooth function. \begin{definition} Let $\theta$ be a smooth (1,1) form on $X$.
 One says that \begin{itemize} \item a quasi-psh function $\f$ is {\em $\theta$-plurisubharmonic} ({\em $\theta$-psh} for short) if $\theta+\dc \f\geq 0$ in the sense of currents.
-We let $\PSH(X,\theta)$ denote the space of all $\theta$-psh functions on $X$ which is not identically $-\infty$; \item $T$ is a positive (1,1) current on $X$ in the $\ddbar$-class $[\theta]$ if $T=\theta+\dc\f$ for some $\f\in\PSH(X,\theta)$, and vice versa. \end{itemize} For any positive (1,1) current $T$, we let $\Z(T)$ denote the {\em singular set} of $T$, namely, if $T=\theta+\dc\f$ then $\Z(T)=\{\f=-\infty\}$. \end{definition} We refer the reader to nice references~\cite{demaillycomplex,guedj2017degenerate} for more details about the basic properties of psh functions and positive currents.
+We let $\PSH(X,\theta)$ denote the space of all $\theta$-psh functions on $X$ which are not identically $-\infty$; \item $T$ is a positive (1,1) current on $X$ in the $\ddbar$-class $[\theta]$ if $T=\theta+\dc\f$ for some $\f\in\PSH(X,\theta)$, and vice versa. \end{itemize} For any positive (1,1) current $T$, we let $\Z(T)$ denote the {\em singular set} of $T$, namely, if $T=\theta+\dc\f$ then $\Z(T)=\{\f=-\infty\}$. \end{definition} We refer the reader to nice references~\cite{demaillycomplex,guedj2017degenerate} for more details about the basic properties of psh functions and positive currents.

-The {\em complex Monge--Ampère measure} $(\theta+\dc u)^n$ is well-defined for any $\theta$-psh function $u$, which is {\em bounded} on $X$, as follows from Bedford--Taylor's theory; cf.~\cite{dinew2012pluripotential} or~\cite{guedj2022quasi2} for a brief recap.
+The {\em complex Monge--Amp\`ere measure} $(\theta+\dc u)^n$ is well defined for any $\theta$-psh function $u$, which is {\em bounded} on $X$, as follows from Bedford--Taylor's theory; cf.~\cite{dinew2012pluripotential} or~\cite{guedj2022quasi2} for a brief recap.
 We recall the following maximum principle.

 \begin{lemma}[Maximum principle] Let $\f$, $\psi$ be bounded $\theta$-psh functions in $U\subseteq X $ such that $\f\geq \psi$.
 Then

 \end{lemma} \begin{proof} The proof directly follows Bedford--Taylor's maximum principle~\cite[Theorem 3.27]{guedj2017degenerate} in the local context.
 See also~\cite[Lemma 1.2]{guedj2022quasi2} for a proof in the global one. \end{proof} \begin{definition} Let $\mathcal{I}\subset\mathcal{O}_X$ be an analytic coherent ideal sheaf and $c>0$.
 A quasi-psh function $\f$ on X is said to have {\em almost analytic singularities} of type $(\mathcal{I},c)$ if the following are satisfied \begin{enumerate}[label=(\roman*)] \item for any $x\in X$, there exists a neighborhood $U$ of $x$ such that on $U$ we have